-HUS 215 Developmental Disabilities 3-0-3
+HUS 215 Introduction to Disability Studies 3-0-3

 This course provides an introduction to the nature and assessment of developmental disabilities and the skills necessary for working with them.
 It includes a study of the psychological needs and adjustments required by those with physical, mental, and emotional handicaps.
 This course identifies and analyzes resources and services available for the developmentally disabled in our area.
-Prerequisites: HUS 100 and PSY 200.
+Prerequisites HUS 100.